2015-2016 Undergraduate & Graduate Catalog

 4. Early Awareness Scholarship.
 Recipients of this $3,000 scholarship will have at least two years of participation in one of the following programs: The Detroit Compact, Wade H. McCree, Jr. Incentive Scholarship, Introspect Youth Services, Inc., Ada S. McKinley Community Services, Inc., TRiO Upward Bound, TRiO Talent Search, or GEAR UP while in high school.
 Additionally, students must have a 3.30 cumulative high school grade point average and a 21 ACT composite score.
 Nonresidents of Michigan may also qualify with a 990 on the SAT on the critical math and combined science score.
 Students must have a completed admission application submitted by December 31 for the following fall semester.
 This scholarship cannot be combined with the Urban Schools Scholarship or a Native American Grant.
 This scholarship is renewable for three consecutive years (eight consecutive semesters) provided the student maintains full-time attendance and a 2.50 cumulative grade point average and meets the Financial Aid Satisfactory Academic Progress Standards.

 6. Community College Distinguished Graduate Scholarships.
-Grand Valley provides two $2,000 Community College Distinguished Graduate Scholarships to Grand Rapids Community College and Muskegon Community College and one $2,000 scholarship to each of the following community colleges: Northwestern Michigan College, West Shore Community College, Lansing Community College, Lake Michigan Community College, Kalamazoo Valley Community College, Kellogg Community College, North Central Michigan Community College, and Montcalm Community College.
+Grand Valley provides two $1,000 Community College Distinguished Graduate Scholarships to all Michigan community colleges.
 The respective community colleges select the recipients.
-Students must have a 3.50 cumulative grade point average, be completing the associate's degree, matriculate directly to Grand Valley, and apply for admission by December 31.
+Students must have a 3.50 cumulative grade point average, be completing the associate's degree, matriculate directly to Grand Valley, and apply for admission by March 1.
 To be renewed for one additional consecutive year, students must have a 3.25 cumulative grade point average and meet the Financial Aid Satisfactory Academic Progress Standards.
 The scholarship will take the place of any other merit scholarships awarded by Grand Valley.

 7. Phi Theta Kappa (PTK) Scholarships.
 New entering transfer students who are members of the PTK Honor Society at Michigan community colleges are eligible to apply for this scholarship.
 Applicants must possess a 3.50 cumulative grade point average, be a member of the PTK Fraternity, be admitted to Grand Valley, and enroll as a full-time student.
-Applicants must apply for admission by March 15.
-Applications are mailed to admitted students who qualify and are available at participating community colleges.
-Applicants must submit a letter of application indicating their educational and career goals, send a letter of recommendation from their PTK chapter advisor, and arrange an interview with the PTK scholarship committee if requested.
+Applicants must apply for admission by March 1.
+Scholarship applications are submitted through the online scholarship portal called myScholarships (www.gvsu.edu/myscholarships).
+Applicants include a letter of application indicating their educational and career goals, a letter of recommendation from their PTK chapter advisor, and a resume.
 The scholarship is renewable for one additional consecutive year provided the student maintains a 3.50 cumulative grade point average and meets the Financial Aid Satisfactory Academic Progress Standards.

-The above scholarships are only for use in the fall and winter semesters.
-The Financial Aid Office will review each scholarship recipient at the end of the winter semester for renewal for the next academic year.
-If a student fails to meet the renewal requirements the scholarship will be canceled for the following academic year.
+The previously listed scholarships are only for use in fall and winter semesters.
+The Financial Aid Office will review each scholarship recipient at the end of winter semester for renewal for the next academic year.
+If a student fails to meet the renewal requirements, the scholarship will be canceled for the following academic year.
 A student can petition for reinstatement once they again meet the minimum requirements.
 The appeal for reinstatement form is available online at the Financial Aid Office website (www.gvsu.edu/financialaid).

 8. Robert C. Trotter Tri-County Scholarships.
 Each high school in the counties of Kent, Muskegon, and Ottawa are allotted two $500 scholarships to Grand Valley to award to students of their own choosing.
-Students must have a 3.2 cumulative grade point average, a minimum ACT composite score of 22, and not be the recipient of other academic scholarships offered by Grand Valley.
+Students must have a 3.2 cumulative grade point average, a minimum ACT composite score of 22, and not be the recipient of other merit scholarships* offered by Grand Valley.
 Entering freshmen wishing to be considered should contact the counseling office in their high school.
+Complete admissions application must be submitted by December 31 for fall admission.

-9. Upperclass Honor Scholarships.
+10. Upperclass Honor Scholarships.
 A limited number of scholarships up to $1,000 are awarded annually to upperclass students not receiving scholarships from other sources.
 Students must be full-time undergraduates, have a 3.50 cumulative grade point average, and have completed at least 40 semester hours at Grand Valley, or if a transfer student, must have completed at least 15 hours at Grand Valley.
 Students are supported by academic departments and are requested to submit applications and personal essays.
 Selection of upperclass honor award recipients are made by the Grand Valley Scholarship Committee.
 These scholarships may be renewed for one consecutive year for students who enroll full-time, maintain a 3.25 grade point average, and meet the Financial Aid Satisfactory Academic Progress Standards.
-Students must apply by the March 1 deadline.
+Students must apply by the March 1 deadline through the myScholarships online application database (www.gvsu.edu/myscholarships).

-13. Other Grand Valley State University Scholarship Programs.
+14. Other Grand Valley State University Scholarship Programs.
 Grand Valley State University offers an ever-increasing number of endowed, departmental, and annually funded scholarships.
-Please refer to our Scholarship Database at www.gvsu.edu/scholarships for a complete listing.
-The database allows for a search based on a number of common qualifying criteria such as major, grade point average, and class level.
-Below is a list of these scholarship programs currently awarded to students attending Grand Valley:
+Please refer to our scholarship website at www.gvsu.edu/scholarships for more information or to apply through myScholarships, our online application database.
+Following is a list of GVSU scholarship programs currently awarded to students attending Grand Valley.

 Accounting Alumni Scholarship